EvgeniyMukhamedjanov/liquid-ajax-cart/V3-QUANTITY.md

 |---|---|---|
 | 422 with no section HTML | Re-fetches and re-renders (`sections.ts:139-141`) | Control detached — self-skips |
 | Network failure / abort (`status === null`) | Renders nothing (`sections.ts:131`) | Restores from the attribute |

+### Resync after a failed request

+> On `REQUEST_END`, **if the result was not ok**, restore every marked control from its `value` attribute — except the one the shopper is currently typing in.

+A dropped commit leaves a stepped or typed quantity on screen with no request behind it.
+That is normally harmless, because the in-flight request ends in a render that replaces the node — but not when it *fails*: `sections.ts:131` returns without rendering on `status === null`, so the display keeps a quantity the cart never received and nothing is scheduled to correct it.

+Reachable whenever a request starts without an interaction that would flush a pending step — a merchant's auto-add mutation, an app, a programmatic `add()` — and then fails.

+**Only on failure, and that distinction is load-bearing.** After a *success* the cart has moved and the `value` attribute may be behind it.
+If that request rendered, these nodes were replaced and a resync is a no-op; if it did not, restoring would repaint a **correct** display with a **stale** attribute and create the very divergence this exists to prevent.
+A failure is precisely the case where no render happened *and* the attribute is still the last confirmed truth.

+**The focused control is skipped.** v2's equivalent (`_src-old/controls/quantity-input.ts:55-63`) set `disabled` during processing, which blurs the field, so it never met this case; `readonly` keeps focus, so an unconditional resync would wipe an edit in progress.

+This is v2's `processingHandler` with the `value` attribute standing in for `getCartState()`. v2 could resync unconditionally because it held the cart; a per-node attribute cannot.

 ### Browser value restoration